Brainleaf/shareMeUp/README.md

 ## jQuery Plugin
 ShareMeUp share widgets are based on **jquery.sharemeup.js** jQuery plugin.<br>
 Here it's possible to finde some documentation about plugin usage.
-If you need documentation about widget usage, please see the official page [http://brainleaf.github.io/shareMeUp.](http://brainleaf.github.io/shareMeUp.)
+If you need documentation about widget usage, please see more at the official page [http://brainleaf.github.io/shareMeUp](http://brainleaf.github.io/shareMeUp)

 ***